Article body copy

 As a species of special concern, sea otters are managed by Fisheries and Oceans Canada (DFO).
 The scientific group that advises DFO recently calculated that a reasonable annual biological take, or removal, for the sea otters on the BC coast would be about 500.

 What’s interesting about that number is that it was calculated using a formula that requires those punching in the numbers to choose a so-called recovery factor, a value that can range from zero (no recovery) to one (fully recovered).
 Some conservationists take this recovered state to mean the restoration of a pre-human population.
-This use of the formula, and the goals it generates, aims for some Edenic, pre-human sea otter population that likely never existed, as sea otters are thought to have arrived in the Americas at roughly the same time as humans—after the opening of the glacial ice near the Bering land bridge.

 Based on DFO’s 500 number, Indigenous groups can apply to hunt small numbers of sea otters for food and ceremonial purposes, but it’s not nearly enough to keep the animals away from the seafood on which those communities rely for their livelihoods.